-If you have littles, make sure they’re rested, fed, and happy.
+If you have littles, make sure they are rested, fed, and happy.
 Toddlers especially do best right after a nap!
-So whatever you have to do to be sure your day is structured around their naps is a great idea.
-We also gave Lyla a bottle right before so she had a full belly and was happy as a bird with a french fry.
+So whatever you have to do to, making sure your day is structured around their naps is a great idea.
+We also gave Millie a bottle right before, so she had a full belly and was happy as a bird with a french fry.
 Husbands also should be well-rested and fed.

 Treat.
 Yo.
 Self.

 This is the one time of year that I absolutely insist that you do whatever you can afford to make yourself feel beautiful.
 That means working with whatever budget you have, whether that's getting your nails done or carving time out to paint them yourself the night before, getting a spray tan or using a self tanner (this one is my current fave but see more self tanners I love here!), and above all, making sure YOU have an hour built into your schedule to get ready and not feel flustered.

 Do whatever you can to make yourself feel confident and beautiful, this is the one time each year you really should!!

 Dress it up

 Overdressed always trumps underdressed.
 ALWAYS.
 Pictures just turn out so much nicer when everyone's dressed up, and you'll not only have a gorgeous snapshot of your people for a holiday card, but one you'll probably want to frame and hang up in your house!